-Bolton Law has helped countless families design practical parenting time schedules in The Woodlands, Texas.
-A parenting time schedule provides a structured plan for co-parenting.
-It focuses on issues like exchange times, holidays, weekend and weekday visits, birthdays, summer and spring break, and several other aspects of your child’s life.
+Bolton Law in The Woodlands, Texas has helped countless families develop practical parenting time schedules, and structured plans for co-parenting their children that focus on issues like exchange times, holidays, weekend and weekday visits, birthdays, summer and spring breaks, and other important holidays and events in a child’s life.

-If you weren’t given primary custody, chances are that you want to get quality time with your child(ren).
-If this is the case, you should consult with a parenting time attorney to assist you with the scheduling.
-If you feel your child(ren) would benefit from spending adequate time with you, fight for them.
+If you weren’t awarded primary custody of your child, chances are you’re concerned about getting to have quality time with them.
+If this is the case, you should consult with a parenting time attorney to assist you with the development of parenting time schedules.

 How Do Parenting Time Guidelines Work in Texas?

-In Texas, the majority of standard possession orders give room for the noncustodial parent to have visitation rights with their child(ren) either:
+In Texas, the majority of standard possession orders give the non-custodial parent visitation:

 - On particular holidays